Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 Red Russian, Vates Blue Scotch Curled, Black Tuscan (Lacinato), Dwarf Siberian, White Russian, Bright Green Curly, Purple Reign, KX-1, Unicorn, Kalefetti Mix, and Red Kale varieties all work beautifully.
 Kale produces dense, nutrient-rich microgreens with minimal root entanglement.

-Cabbage & Pak Choi
+Cabbage and Pak Choi

 Red Acre, Mammoth Red Rock, Golden Acre, Glory of Enkhuizen, Pak Choi White Stem, and Red Pak Choi are reliable choices that grow well hydroponically on mesh surfaces.

-Mustard & Asian Greens
+Mustard and Asian Greens

 Spicy Oriental, Mizuna, Mizuna Red, Tatsoi, Red Tatsoi, Komatsuna (Spinach Mustard), and Mizuna Red Kingdom offer bold flavors and consistent performance.